 Lambert - Crowder is a very small town located in the state of Mississippi.
 With a population of 2,669 people and just one neighborhood, Lambert - Crowder is the 96th largest community in Mississippi.

-Lambert - Crowder is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lambert - Crowder is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lambert - Crowder who work in law enforcement and fire fighting (11.41%), maintenance occupations (9.91%), and healthcare (9.91%).
+Unlike some towns, Lambert - Crowder isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lambert - Crowder are a mix of both white- and blue-collar jobs.
+Overall, Lambert - Crowder is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lambert - Crowder who work in office and administrative support (13.61%), maintenance occupations (8.98%), and management occupations (8.49%).

 Lambert - Crowder is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.